SreeragS2003/Driver-distraction-detection-and-Alert-system-using-YOLOv8/README.md

 3. Clone the repository.

 ## How to Run
-Run the command 'cd Final_Project_Code'
+Run the command 'cd Final_MiniProject_Code'

 Run the command 'python ui_code.py' in the terminal.

+Note that the uploaded models - best.pt and last.pt are purely trained for demonstration purposes and only works for the four members of our team.